Shoreline street ends in Seattle: History

 Public access to Seattle's waterfronts had not always been such a priority.
 One example can be found in the Eastlake neighborhood, where a longstanding foot and bicycle route along the east side of Lake Union was disrupted by a series of permits issued between 1957 and 1992, which allowed buildings and a marina to build into the historic right of way, to the point of completely preempting public passage along the shore from E. Edgar Street to E. Hamlin Street.

 Not all of these transitions have been easy.
 When the program began, many of these street ends had been de facto integrated into neighbors' yards and business areas, with access limited by fences and hedges, and with people having placed gardens, children's swing sets, and even hot tubs; some business had annexed them for equipment storage.
 In the late 1990s, as Seattle was establishing regulations for shoreline street ends, the citywide group Friends of Street Ends formed to support the transition of these back to public use.
 Meanwhile, many people living near the designated SSEs objected to "noise, traffic and people wandering into their yards."

-For example, in 2013, the owners of the two properties adjoining Northeast 130th Street Beach discovered that 82 years earlier the title to the land had not properly been conveyed to the City, and they proceeded to fence it off as part of their respective properties.
+For example, in 2013, the owners of the two properties adjoining Northeast 130th Street Beach, now known as Lake City Beach Park, discovered that 82 years earlier the title to the land had not properly been conveyed to the City, and they proceeded to fence it off as part of their respective properties.
 Using the threat of eminent domain, the City reached a settlement with the owners and—after nearly seven years—regained control of the land.

 List of official shoreline street ends

 The following list uses the official numbering used by the City of Seattle.
 The list of 149 official SSEs remains unchanged since their original designation in 1996.
-Statuses are based on Shoreline Street Ends factsheet (2016) with updates December 2022 from the City's official interactive map.
 Note that street names are not necessarily unique: many Seattle streets hit bodies of water more than once.